Fertility treatment at Geisinger

 What to expect when you see a Geisinger reproductive endocrinologist

-To begin evaluating potential causes of your infertility, your specialist will talk in-depth with you and your partner about your medical histories.
+To begin evaluating potential causes of your fertility issue, your specialist will talk in-depth with you and your partner about your medical histories.
 Then, he or she will perform any necessary fertility testing.
-Pinpointing the cause of your infertility may take some time, but don’t be discouraged.
+Pinpointing the cause of your fertility issue may take some time, but don’t be discouraged.
 Once your specialist pinpoints the cause, they will develop a treatment plan that’s right for you.
 Your care team will be there to guide you through and support you on every step of your journey to parenthood.

 Your first appointment checklist